rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 The balance is 0 and we need some tR-BTC to pay gas fees, which will be used to publish smart contracts and interact with them.
-We shall obtain some in the next step.
+We shall obtain some tR-BTC in the next step.

 ## Exit Truffle console